rohanaurora/Photo-Tagger/README.md

   - Select a new word at random from the set of possible words by pressing the refresh button.
 Use a different word than the one currently displayed.
 For example, if you were showing Dog, don't show Dog the next time, but afterwards is fine.
   - Show all images that match the display tag.

-### Keep in mind

-- Treat this as you would treat any day-to-day task at work.
-This includes committing to git (locally) and testing where appropriate.
-- Worry only about iPhone in portrait mode.
-- Use your best coding practices, but done is better than perfect.
-- iPhone 8.png is the UI of the project.
-(UI doesn't need to be pixel perfect)

 ## Submit